 - Some parents did longer hours on school days so that they could do no schoolwork during holidays.

 - Sometimes parents don’t do as much ‘logged formal education’ because they go to a park, a field trip, or a homeschooling co-op to socialize and/or do their work there.

 - Most only had a five-day working week (like school).

-- There was one parent who didn’t want to pick an amount because they said, ‘Life is Educational 24/7.’
+- One parent didn’t want to pick an amount because they said, ‘Life is Educational 24/7.’

 - Field trips go in the daily homeschool log; they can account for around a sixth of your homeschool hours.

 - Personal Education (PE) and personal reading time may or may not be counted as formal hours.
 One Mum estimates you can add 1.5 homeschool hours per day for these two subjects.
 (If you don’t include these as homeschool hours, it may be wise to write down in your homeschool hours log what counts as homeschool hours…).

 - One parent said that parents would spend more or less time in the schoolroom doing formal study depending on the child’s focus.
 For example, if the child is not focusing well, it might take four hours, but this can drop to two or three hours when they are focusing well.

 - In three hours, a few mothers noted their children could get through between four to nine subjects!